sustainers/sustainers.github.io/schedule.md

 ---
 layout: default
-title: Agenda
+title: Schedule
-slug: agenda
+slug: schedule
+redirect_from:
+  - "/agenda/"
 ---

-# Agenda
+# Schedule

 “Sustain” will be a one day conversation for open source software sustainers.
 There will be no keynotes, expo halls, or talks.
 Only discussions and ideas about getting and distributing money or in-kind services to the Open Source community.
 We will be building the outcomes and agenda of the day together with the sustainers that will be